Here is important information students must know about living on campus. If students have any questions, they may contact their RA.

 Pets: Pets, except fish, are prohibited in the residence halls.
 Fish may be kept providing (a) the fish tank does not exceed 20 U.S. gallons and (b) all residents of the room agree to have a fish tank in the room.
 Residents are responsible for caring for the fish over breaks.
 Please keep in mind that almost all of the halls are closed at Thanksgiving, Winter, and Spring breaks.

 Any prohibited pets found during room inspections must be removed within 24 hours.
 The pet owner will be fined $200 and will be referred to University Housing for conduct sanctions.
 Additionally, the pet owner may be assessed for pest control and/or cleaning costs.
 Read the Pet Policy for more information.
-Service animals and emotional support animals are permitted and must be registered with University Housing.
+Service animals are permitted.
+Emotional Support Animals are permitted if approved through the Office of Accessibility.

 Quiet Hours: Quiet hours in all residence halls are 10 p.m. to 10 a.m. every day.
 The Noise Policy applies to all residents and their guests.